kanishka-linux/kawaii-player/README.md

 **For extra features such as Youtube support, torrent streaming, MPRIS D-Bus support, desktop notifications and HTTPS:**

-libtorrent-rasterbar {since version 2.5.0-0, For Torrent Streaming Support}
+libtorrent-rasterbar {For Torrent Streaming Support}

-python3-libtorrent (for Ubuntu 14.04 and 16.04, since version 2.5.0-0)
+python3-libtorrent (for Ubuntu)

 youtube-dl {for YouTube Support}